bavulapati/circleci-playground/README.md

 # circleci-playground
-A playground repo to experiment with circleci.
+A playground repo to experiment with circleci